Im2Slothy/FiveM-Taxi-Job/README.md

 A standalone sandbox server

 # Installation
-Copy the taxi_job folder to your resources directory on your server.
+Copy the taxijob folder to your resources directory on your server.
-Add start taxi_job to your server.cfg file.
+Add start taxiJob to your server.cfg file.
 Start the server.

 # Usage